ericoporto/vulkanLearning/README.md

 On Ubuntu 20.04 Focal Fossa, could only make the validation layers work after installing at system level with:

     sudo apt install vulkan-validationlayers-dev

+On CLion, install the [GLSL Support](https://plugins.jetbrains.com/plugin/6993-glsl-support) plugin from the marketplace.
+This will make it easier to write *.frag and *.vert files (fragment and vertex shaders).